Butterflies, moths and other invertebrates

 He regularly contributed articles to the Trust’s Newsletter and carried out surveys over several years, and by the end of 1995 had recorded 20 species of Butterflies and 152 of Moths.

-His death in 1997 is marked by a seat on the North Down, but two years later this site was identified by Dr Max Walters and Gerry Haggett, a Norfolk Naturalist, as one which if cleared of trees and shrubs, would produce an ideal sunny, sheltered bank on which to improve the variety of native chalkland flora.
+His death in 1997 is marked by a seat on the North Down, but two years later this site (an area of old woodland on the south side of Little Trees Hill) was identified by Dr Max Walters and Gerry Haggett, a Norfolk Naturalist, as one which if cleared of trees and shrubs, would produce an ideal sunny, sheltered bank on which to improve the variety of native chalkland flora.
 The initial work was carried out in 2000 with financial support from Colin’s family.

 Further work to improve the diversity of the natural flora providing an increased food supply for Butterflies, Moths and other insects took place in 2004 and was part funded by an Environmental Grant from Cambridge City Council.